Skip to main contentSkip to navigation

 5. Listen for clicking, beeping, or grinding.
 These sounds indicate mechanical failure.
 Do not power the drive on again; send it to a lab with a clean bench and imaging hardware.

 6. Contact a data recovery lab for a free evaluation.
-Logical corruption recovery at Rossmann Repair Group costs $100 to $500.
+File system corruption recovery at Rossmann Repair Group is From $250.
 No data, no charge.

 How CHKDSK Modifies the Master File Table